spider-rs/spider-nodejs/README.md

 | **`spider-rs: crawl 10 samples`** | `4s` (✅ **1.00x**)  |
 | **`crawlee: crawl 10 samples`**   | `75s` (✅ **1.00x**) |

 The performance scales the larger the website and if throttling is needed.
+Linux benchmarks are about 10x faster than macOS for spider-rs.

 ## Development